Creating a Rhino Plug-In Package

 Now that we have a manifest file, we can build the package!

-Congratulations! 🙌 You’ve just created a Yak package for your Rhino plug-in.
+Congratulations! 🙌 You’ve just created a package for your Rhino plug-in.

-Now that you’ve created a package, why not push it to the Yak server to make it available to everyone else!
+Now that you’ve created a package, push it to the package server to make it available in the package manager!